 The Fine Arts Department enhances the academic curriculum by offering students many opportunities to explore the joys of the visual and performing arts.
 Our middle school students have the option to join one of our Band, Strings, or Choral Ensembles and take Visual Art and Theatre classes.
 These opportunities continue into our high school, where students can choose from one of these programs as well as additional opportunities in Dance Classes and/or after-school Stage Crew and Theatre Production.

-2018-2019 Highlights: The theatre program produced three full-length productions, a 24-Hour Theatre Festival, and one student-directed one-act play for state competition; and also sponsored two summer camps, a shop safety certification class, and a lighting training opportunity.
+2019-20 Highlights: The theatre program produced four full-length productions and one student-directed one-act play for state competition and also sponsored two summer camps and a shop safety certification class.

 The following productions were performed: